ShahinurAlamBhuiyan/Medikan-SaaS/README.md

 ## 📸 Project Screenshots

-Here are some screenshots of the Helvetia Limousine website:
+Here are some screenshots of the Medikan website:

 ### 🏠 Landing Page
 ![Landing Screenshot](/SiteSS/LandingPage.png)